tarekmokhtarjr/gitlab-docker/README.md

    <img src="img/Screenshot_20231126_223116.png" />

-5. Copy the token and open your terminal and write this command `docker exec -it gitlab-runner gitlab-runner register  --url http://gitlab-server  --token glrt-b1fmQbz1wd2t_ep2eyY_ --docker-network-mode "host"`
+5. Copy the token and open your terminal and write this command `docker exec -it gitlab-runner gitlab-runner register  --url http://gitlab-server  --token <the generated token> --docker-network-mode "host"`

 6. Enter the **Gitlab instance url** and note that it should be the alias **http://gitlab-server** for **gitlab** inside docker virtual network
    <img src="img/Screenshot_20231126_224002.png" />